 Fixing async connection pool exhaustion in Node.js

-Async connection pool exhaustion in Node.js typically manifests as timeout errors or database-level connection limit breaches.
+This guide is part of Node.js Async Connection Limits, and async connection pool exhaustion in Node.js typically manifests as timeout errors or database-level connection limit breaches such as sorry, too many clients already.
 This guide provides a rapid incident response workflow to isolate promise leaks, enforce strict connection lifecycle management, and tune pool parameters for immediate recovery.
 Understanding how the event loop schedules concurrent requests is critical, as detailed in Pool Architecture & Algorithm Fundamentals, to prevent unbounded concurrency from overwhelming your database.

 Key operational objectives: